 The image here is a redrawn version of figure 2 from the genetics-based study of M. S. Springer et al. (PNAS 100:1056-61, 2003), summarising the relationships between placental mammals.
 Each line represents an evolutionary lineage of new species originating and old ones becoming extinct, generally in a direction of increasing specialisation.
 In the original diagram all lines are solid; here the most doubtful connections are marked as dashed lines.
 Order names are shown in colour, with the names of living representatives listed in white.
 Stars mark the earliest fossil occurrences.

-Note that the diagram does not include marsupials, nor the many Mesozoic mammal orders, none of which survived beyond the Eocene or appear to have given rise to the modern orders.
+The diagram does not include marsupials, nor the many Mesozoic mammal orders, none of which survived beyond the Eocene or appear to have given rise to the modern orders.
 A discussion of the evidence for mammals having evolved from reptiles may be found here.